riplaboratory/Kanaloa/Tutorials/Networking/Subnet_Mask.md

 Device A has an IP of 10.10.10.21 while Device B has an IP of 20.20.20.21.
 Device A is a member of the 10.10.10.0 subnet while device B is a member of the 20.20.20.0 subnet.
 This means they are not able to communicate with each other since they are in different subnets.
-Device A can only communicate with devices in the IP range of 10.10.10.1-10.10.10.254 (**NOTE: The first and last IP addresses, 10.10.10.0 and 10.10.10.255, is typically reserved for the network and broadcast addresses.**) Likewise, device can only communicate with devices in the IP range of 20.20.20.1-20.20.20.254.
+Device A can only communicate with devices in the IP range of 10.10.10.1-10.10.10.254 (**NOTE: The first and last IP addresses, 10.10.10.0 and 10.10.10.255, is typically reserved for the network and broadcast addresses.**) Likewise, Device B can only communicate with devices in the IP range of 20.20.20.1-20.20.20.254.